Share:

 Why would the Registrar restrict registrations from being able to be made or amended on the PPSR?

 In order to support the PPSR’s responsiveness and high number of transactions, these business rules operate based on the assumption that a user, having accepted the terms and conditions of use, is making a registration that is not frivolous, vexatious or offensive, or contrary to the public interest.
-Additionally, it needs to be made with the legitimate belief (based on reasonable grounds) that they have or will have a security interest in the collateral.
-This supports a streamlined and timely registration process for the majority of PPSR users.

-The Registrar may also determine that registrations on the PPSR are being used to restrict the ability of a person to legitimately deal with a specific serial numbered item of collateral, and in those circumstances may exercise the right to suspend standard PPSR business rules from operating in relation to that collateral.
-Users seeking to register against collateral with a suspended serial number would be required to apply to the Registrar or their delegate.
+The Registrar may also determine that registrations on the PPSR are being improperly used to restrict the ability of a person to legitimately deal with a specific serial numbered item of collateral, and in those circumstances may exercise the right to suspend standard PPSR business rules from operating in relation to that collateral.
+Users seeking to register against collateral with a suspended serial number would be required to first apply to the Registrar or their delegate.

 If the Registrar has taken steps to restrict you from making or amending registrations on the PPSR, or suspended registration against an item of collateral, you will receive an error message if you attempt to make a new PPSR Registration (or amend or transfer an existing one).